 In this stage we conduct essential comparisons between contaminants present in the aerosol to those in the extract.
 This crucial step examines how a product liquid changes properties through the heating process.

-In the absence of prescribed guidance for cannabis vape device aerosol testing, reasonable list of compounds of interest could be inferred from the US-FDA Guidance for Harmful and Potentially Harmful Constituents (HPHC), as applied to Electronic Nicotine Delivery Systems, or other regulatory bodies providing guidance for nicotine e-vapour products.
+In the absence of prescribed guidance for cannabis vape device aerosol testing, reasonable list of compounds of interest could be inferred from the U.S. FDA’s Guidance for Harmful and Potentially Harmful Constituents (HPHC), as applied to Electronic Nicotine Delivery Systems, or other regulatory bodies providing guidance for nicotine e-vapor products.

 This category will continue to evolve as additional adulterants that can impact human health are identified.
 Phase three is essential for due diligence, quality assurance, and risk management.